Information on registering your interest, how to apply for an Erasmus traineeship, and links to the application forms.

 When should I apply?

-Applications for Erasmus traineeship funding should be submitted no later than 4 weeks before the start of your placement to allow enough time to complete the required Erasmus documents before your departure.
+Applications for Erasmus traineeship funding should be submitted no later than 4 weeks before the start of your placement.
+This is to allow enough time to complete the required Erasmus documents before your departure.
 We cannot guarantee the availability of funding if you apply less than 4 weeks before your placement starts.

 If you have received a late traineeship offer and are due to start imminently, you should notify us by emailing firstname.lastname@example.org after submitting your online application.
 We will try our best to fast-track your application.